sparkfabrik/sparkfabrik.github.com/src/content/post/20161129_git_reflog_amend.md

 ## The side effect

-This little trick can be very handy in many situations, but it can also be a very sharp double-edged blade because, as you probably have guessed, you can use the amend on *any* commit including, for example, a *merge commit*.
+This little trick can be very handy in many situations, but it can also be a very sharp double-edged sword because, as you probably have guessed, you can use the amend on *any* commit including, for example, a *merge commit*.

 So, here's a possible sequence of commands that could generate a bad situation.